dillonrowan/wedding-rsvp-app-api/README.md

 You can either use the DevContainer setup or run `docker compose -f .devcontainer/docker-compose.yml up -d` to start both the API and PostgreSQL together.

-Or, if you only wanted to run the API container and connect it to a local PostgreSQL instance, use:
+Or, if you only wanted to run the API container and connect it to a PostgreSQL instance, use:

 ```bash
 # Build the image